Balanced metrics on uniruled manifolds: Balanced metrics on twistor spaces

 \section{Balanced metrics on twistor spaces}

-A large class of examples of uniruled complex manifolds which are seldom of class $\mathcal C$ (see Remark \ref{ex-twistors}) is provided by the manifolds bimeromorphic to the twistor spaces of closed anti-self dual four-manifolds.
-Moreover, the twistor spaces come naturally equipped with a one-parameter family of balanced metrics.
-We show that among these metrics there exists a balanced metric of positive total Chern scalar curvature.
+A large class of examples of uniruled complex manifolds is provided by the manifolds bimeromorphic to the twistor spaces of closed anti-self dual four-manifolds.
+These are compact complex manifolds of dimension three \cite{ahs}, equipped with a one-parameter family of balanced metrics \cite{michelsohn, muskarov}.
+In this section, we show that among these metrics there exists a balanced metric of positive total Chern scalar curvature.